Jerrysuper123/artisan-bread-backend/README.md

 https://artisanbread.herokuapp.com/api/users/register
 ```

 ## Customer log in

-Upon successful verification, the server will send over a Json Web Token.
+Customers could login through below:

 POST
 ```
 https://artisanbread.herokuapp.com/api/users/login
 ```
+Upon successful login, the server will send over a Json Web Token (JWT).
->From this point onwards, below end_points have to been consumed with a JSON Web Token sent over to server for verification purpose.
+From this point onwards, below end_points have to been consumed with a JWT.

 ## Customer profile